Israr-11/Israr-11/README.md

 <img alt="Steam Views" src="https://img.shields.io/steam/views/2">
 <div>
  <p>
 I am a Web developer skilled at creating beautiful and responsive websites and web applications.
-Often praised as hardworking and helping team player by my peers.Love to code websites and fix bugs 😉
+Often praised as hardworking and a helping team player by my peers.
+Love to code websites and fix bugs 😉

 I have good coding skills and the ability to convert requirements to pixel-perfect websites and web applications

 </p>
 </div>